Union Market in NoMa - Food hall and shopping center in Washington, DC

-This gourmet food hall dishes up made-in-DC sausages, Chesapeake oysters and kitchenware boutiques in the revitalized NoMa neighborhood.
+This gourmet food hall dishes up made-in-DC baked goods, fresh seafood, global flavors and kitchenware boutiques in the revitalized NoMa neighborhood.

-It’s a Sunday afternoon at NoMa’s Union Market, and a couple is slurping bivalves at Rappahannock Oyster Bar while, nearby, a tween struggles to eat a taco while walking.
-Just across the way, there’s a line forming for either the beer, the bratwursts or both at Red Apron Butchery.
+It’s a Sunday afternoon at NoMa’s Union Market, and a couple is downing dumplings from Laoban Dumplings while, nearby, a tween struggles to eat a taco while walking.
+Nearby, there’s a line forming for the variety of innovative, seasonal and classic confections from District Doughnut.

 Welcome to Union Market, DC’s hippest feasting ground, a revived mid-century produce- and meat-selling bazaar that holds food stalls, informal restaurants and kitchenware boutiques that’d impress even Top Chef competitors.

 Since it was restored and reopened in 2012, the industrial-cool space has grown to include 40-plus vendors, from pop-up dumpling stands to permanent fixtures like Buffalo & Bergen, a throwback, Brooklyn diner-inspired spot where you can munch bagels and slurp egg creams at a long bar.
-Other businesses offer takeout to eat at indoor or outdoor tables; try TaKorean for addictive bulgogi beef tacos and Puddin' for decadent shrimp ‘n' grits.
+Other businesses offer takeout to eat at indoor or outdoor tables; try TaKorean for addictive bulgogi beef tacos, Puddin' for decadent shrimp ‘n' grits and Fava Pot for authentic Egyptian flavors.
 Just know that, on weekends, the place is justifiably jammed.
-Make sure to check out all of our can't miss food experiences at Union Market.